MaxNormal.TV: Split

 The last performance of Max Normal was supporting Faithless in Cape Town in 2002.
-Jones later disbanded the group and moved to Cape Town, where he started The Constructus Corporation while other members started Chromoscience.
+Tudor Jones later disbanded the group and moved to Cape Town, where he started The Constructus Corporation while other members started Chromoscience.
 The band performed again in 2005, renamed as MaxNormal.TV, performing the track The Organ Grinder from their Fantastic Kill album.
-Jones stated that the .TV was added to the band name because he was tired of being asked when Max Normal was coming back, and because his former collaborators did not wish to rejoin the band.
+Tudor Jones stated that the .TV was added to the band name because he was tired of being asked when Max Normal was coming back, and because his former collaborators did not wish to rejoin the band.

 The second incarnation of the band was introduced as a "multimedia" project as the band released a host of toys called Chommies, short films and various other merchandise.
-During this time, to promote the new Max Normal, Jones was selected to design for Oppikoppi 2007, which was based around one of his stuffed toys and partially based on the Dassie.
-In early 2008, the final Max Normal release Good Morning South Africa was bought out and the band broke up soon afterwards, to concentrate on Jones' new project Die Antwoord.
+During this time, to promote the new Max Normal, Tudor Jones was selected to design for Oppikoppi 2007, which was based around one of his stuffed toys and partially based on the Dassie.
+In early 2008, the final Max Normal release Good Morning South Africa was bought out and the band broke up soon afterwards, to concentrate on Tudor Jones' new project Die Antwoord.
 As a footnote of what was to come of Die Antwoord, the album Good Morning South Africa gave out certain references as various lyrics, ideas and beats were used on the debut web release of $O$.
 The album Donker Mag would later also reuse the song "Moon Love" from "Good Morning South Africa."